 Another list of the dead and injured and what do we say?

 Five men dead in weekend violence, the paper said.
 17 others injured.
-One was a 12 year 0ld girl shot in leg while standing outside her house on the West Side.
+One was a 12 year old girl shot in leg while standing outside her house on the West Side.
 Another weekend.
-One of the men , Anthony Fearn, 18, was walking across the street early Saturday.
-Someone shouted a gang slogan.
-Someone pulled [...]
+When anybody is injured in Tampa, the government would react quickly to the situation and would offer help in every possible way to […]

 Read More